 A mental illness or mental disorder involves a condition that affects the brain and outward behavior.
-They can also be called mood disorders.
-Mental illnesses can be accompanied by deviations in perception, thinking, feeling or even self-perception.
-Mental illnesses often lead to significant personal suffering and stress and problems functioning in several areas of daily life.
+They can also be called mood disorders and can be accompanied by deviations in perception, thinking, feeling, or even self-perception.
+Mental illnesses often lead to significant personal suffering and stress, and problems functioning in several areas of daily life.

 An essential component of these disorders is also often a reduced ability to regulate oneself.
-In this case, the affected persons can hardly or not at all influence their disease, even through increased efforts, self-discipline or willpower.
+In this case, the affected person can hardly (or not at all) influence their disease, not even through increased efforts, self-discipline, or willpower.
 Consequences include problems in coping with everyday life and impaired social relationships.

-The World Health Organization estimates that around 300 million people worldwide are affected by depression, 47.5 million by dementia and 21 million by schizophrenia.
+The World Health Organization estimates that around 300 million people worldwide are affected by depression, 47.5 million by dementia, and 21 million by the disorder of schizophrenia.
 Other mental health disorders include dissociative disorders, substance use disorders, eating disorders, personality disorders.
 Certain symptoms of those with an autism spectrum disorder may appear similar to those of a mental illness (e.g., anxiety and depression).

 Depression is one of the most common mental illnesses in the world.

 In psychiatry, depression is assigned to affective disorders.
-The diagnosis is made according to symptoms and course (e.g. single or repeated depressive episodes).
-The standard treatment of depression includes psychotherapy and the use of antidepressants, depending on the unique needs of the individual.
+The diagnosis is made according to symptoms and course (e.g., single or repeated depressive episodes).
+The standard treatment of depression includes psychotherapy and antidepressants, depending on the individual’s unique needs.

 Is Mental Illness Genetic?